eegcode/WT-challange/README.md

-# WT-challange
+# Website Transformation Challange
-This is website transformation challange after i learnt css.
+This is website transformation challange that I accomplished at the begining phase of learning CSS.